“Once we get set up with (insert noun here), all of our problems will be solved!”

 Notice how there are not any HubSpot tools listed necessarily.
 This is intentional because your focus should not be on the tools themselves, but the purpose of the tools — each one building on the previous.

-You and your team can always find out how each of the HubSpot tools work because HubSpot is phenomenal at creating education and training.
+You and your team can always find out how each of the HubSpot tools works because HubSpot is phenomenal at creating education and training.
 It’s one of the reasons why Fannit Inbound Marketing agency partners with HubSpot.